 In this work, we find that the semi-totalistic case is too coarse an encoding of CA rules, to allow significant genetic evolution of complex structures beyond the classic game of life.
 We explore both the fixed length and variable length encodings.
 Focussing initially on cases (iii) and (iv), rather than the more differentiated (ii), we investigate the more differentiated rules and find that they produce a range of interesting dynamics.
 When coupled to a genetic population, these differentiated rules rapidly evolve to proliferate unless very strongly constrained.

 The key focus in this paper is on sequence- and possibly population-dependent selection mechanisms that attribute an increasing cost to more prolific (less GoL-like) and more specific rule specification, so that survival mandates complex dynamics close to the game of life.
 We compare these with rule-independent selection mechanisms that interact with the GoL rules only in so far as birth or survival

+Example: selection = 8

+Example: selection = 9

+Genetically controlled coupling to other GoL dynamics

+Example: selection = 10

+Example: selection = 11

+Example: selection = 12

+Example: selection = 13

+Genetically controlled 3d GoL

 Carter Bay proposed investigated possible extension of the Game of Life to 3D, finding that amongst the possible semi-totalistic rules with 26 neighbours there were strong constraints for rules that exhibited the central properties of the game of life (with E=S and F=B in our notation):

 “Definition 1.
 A rule ElEuFlFu defines a "Game of Life" if and only if both of the following are true.